BlackEnd1ess/CrashB_in_python/README.md

 important: if ursina-version about 7.0.0 and some issue happen, then install directly ursina 7.0.0 by typing: pip install ursina==7.0.0

+Sound Issue: If you plug in a Sound output Device, while the Game run, then you need to restart the Game to get Sound.
+If you pull out Cable from your Headset, while the Process runs, then the Game will lagg and spam a lot of Error results in console.
+Make sure that your Output Devices is connected before you start this Game.

 pip install imageio --upgrade

 After Install, download the ZIP File and extract them into a emtpy Folder.